telerik/winforms-docs/tools/visual-style-builder/working-with-visual-style-builder/working-with-repository-items.md

           pressing the "Save As New" button.
 The "Save As New" button is only visible when an already existing repository item is opened for edit.

+>caution When changing a
+            repository item’s key it is important to know that each property setting group (a group of style settings within a StyleSheet) that uses this repository item should be updated to reference the new key.
+The Visual Style Builder allows for renaming a repository item’s key and updates the references of all property setting groups that are currently __ *loaded* __ .
+However, imagine that you create a couple of themes that use the same repository and save them.
+After that reopen them by selecting the repository and some of the files saved (not all).
+If you now rename a repository item’s key, the Visual Style Builder will update all references in the loaded StyleSheets but those left unloaded will still continue using old keys which will break the stylesheet.
+>